Holy Cross Church (Manhattan)

-Holy Cross Church is a Roman Catholic church located at 329 West 42nd Street between Eighth and Ninth Avenues in the Hell's Kitchen neighborhood of Manhattan, New York City, near Times Square and across the street from the Port Authority Bus Terminal.
+Holy Cross Church is a Catholic parish church located at 329 West 42nd Street between Eighth and Ninth Avenues in the Hell's Kitchen neighborhood of Manhattan, New York City, near Times Square and across the street from the Port Authority Bus Terminal.
+The church is one of two churches in the Holy Cross-St. John the Baptist parish (the other church being St. John the Baptist).

 History

+Former Holy Cross School, now De La Salle Academy at 332 West 43rd Street.

 The Holy Cross Parish was established in 1852 and a chapel erected, which the congregation quickly outgrew.
 In 1854, a new building was constructed and dedicated, but lightning struck this second structure in 1867, and the ensuing fire severely damaged it.
 The current church was constructed to a design by Henry Engelbert on the site of the damaged building and completed in 1870.
 It is notable as the oldest building on 42nd Street.
-The Holy Cross School, located behind the church at 332 West 43rd Street, was built in 1887 to a design by Lawrence J. O'Connor.
+The Holy Cross School building (now known as De La Salle Academy), located behind the church at 332 West 43rd Street, was built in 1887 to a design by Lawrence J. O'Connor.

 Since 1900, Holy Cross Church has worked with politicians, police and community groups to combat poverty, crime and drugs in the neighborhood.
 The parish is especially associated with the popular ministry of the Reverend Francis P. Duffy.

-In 2015, the parish of Holy Cross Church merged with the parish of St. John the Baptist Church, on West 30th Street.
+In 2015, the parish of Holy Cross merged with the parish of St. John the Baptist, on West 30th Street.
 The Archdiocese of New York also confirmed the merger in a press release in May 2015.
 The press release notes that the two parishes had been collaborating for several years prior to the merger and that the newly formed Holy Cross-St. John the Baptist Parish would continue to serve the spiritual needs of the local community.
 Holy Cross Church has been staffed by priests of the Order of Friars Minor Capuchin since the 2015 merger.